jina-ai/jina/docs/chapters/cross-multi-modality/index.md

 ## Multi & Cross Modality

-Jina is a data type agnostic framework.
-It basically can work with any data type.
+Jina is a data type-agnostic framework.
+It basically can work with any kind of data.
-One just needs to find a way to project the documents of this type into an embedding space.

-Jina does not only offer this but also allows you to run cross- and multi-modal search flows.
+Jina does not only offer the possibility to work with any data, but also allows you to run cross- and multi-modal search flows.
 To better understand what this implies we first need to understand the concept of modality.

 One may think that different modalities correspond to different kinds of data (images and text in this case).